Customs Self-Assessment Program

 There is a two-part application and approval process for importers.

-Importers will have to give detailed information such as the following:
+Importers must provide detailed information such as the following:

-Importers will be asked to demonstrate that their books, records and business systems have, or will have, the necessary internal controls and procedures — including linkages, controls and audit trails — to support CSA program requirements such as the following:
+Importers must demonstrate that their books, records and business systems have, or will have, the necessary internal controls and procedures, including linkages, controls and audit trails, to support CSA program requirements such as the following:

 Accounting